solace-fi/solace-core/README.md

 * Treasury: holds and manages the protocol's own capital and buys up SOLACE on the open market (denominated in SOLACE)
 * Factory: deploys new insurance products created by the MultiSig
 * Product: deploys new insurance policies purchased by the buyers
-* Policy: purchased insurance policy
+* Policy: insurance policy implementation
+* Proxy Policy: user front contract storing data and forwarding the calls to the implementation contract

 ## Operational notes
 * Use OpenZeppelin Defender for smart contract administration